 The Holy Spirit is the Spirit of truth.
 He will guide the Christian believer into all truth (John 16:13).
 In the above passage the apostle says, “Now we have received, not the spirit of the world, but the Spirit who is from God…” Yes, that is the Spirit we have been given.
 But in this passage, there is a different reason altogether from what we were considering in Romans eight.
 This is a different ministry, a different purpose for God giving us His Spirit.
 Paul continues, “…that we might know the things that have been freely given to us by God.”
 Earlier in the passage He says, “But we speak the wisdom of God in a mystery, the hidden wisdom which God ordained before the ages for our glory.”
 When Paul speaks of the things which God has prepared for those who love Him, he immediately says, “But God has revealed them to us through His Spirit.”

-A progressive decline of dependence on the Spirit of God in revealing the truth of God’s word has taken place in the Christian dispensation.
-The Spirit of truth was to reveal to all believers the hidden wisdom which is for our glory.
+A noticeable decline in depending on the Spirit of God to reveal and teach the truth of God’s word has taken place in the Christian dispensation.
+The Spirit of truth was to reveal to all believers the hidden wisdom of God which is for our glory.
 He was to reveal the things which God has prepared for us, every believer possessing the mind of Christ.
-However, this declension, beginning in the early years of Protestantism, resulted from the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom substituting for the place and ministry of the Holy Spirit.
+However, in the early years of the dispensation, the overwhelming majority of so-called church fathers produced writings void of the Holy Spirit’s guidance.
+Then with Protestantism, we easily see the systematic substitution of academia, scholarship, intellectualism, hermeneutics, genre analysis, research, historical studies, schools and seminaries, term papers and dissertations, general elitism, etc. – all the products of human wisdom and prideful reputation substituting for the place and ministry of the Holy Spirit.

 We might ask, what was the case in Christendom before the days of Protestantism?
 The answer is simple.
 Before Protestantism, it was the mother church of Romanism which controlled and dictated the interpretation of the word of God.
 By official doctrine, only the universal Roman church had the ability and authority from God to explain Scripture.
 The infallibility of popery was a key element of this external human control, as was their control of all access to the Scriptures.
 The grace of God in the Reformation brought in Sola Scriptura and justification by faith as the new sovereign work of the Spirit of God – a certain part of Christendom had rediscovered the gospel.
 The other great legacy of the Reformation is the principle of private interpretation, which essentially places the bible into the individual believer’s hands.
 This offset the mother church’s dominion over the written word of God.
 But early in Protestantism, this human responsibility soon broke down and individuals mistakenly became judges of God’s word.
 This led to the plethora of denominations and independent churches we have today, the unrighteous schism and division of the one body of Christ.
 This wasn’t the Holy Spirit teaching us the truth of the word of God.
 Rather it was scholarship and intellectualism.
 It was human wisdom exalting itself against the wisdom of God.
 And it is exactly what we have surrounding ourselves today in Christendom.
 It isn’t hard to see the reasons for the failure of the Christian dispensation, and that this failure is irreparable.
 Remember, my dear reader, judgment begins at the house of God (I Pet.
 4:17).